Pharmacy Practice Faculty

 Clinical Professor Janelle F. Ruisinger serves as the Director of the KU Community Pharmacy Residency Program.
 She is also a Clinical Pharmacist in the KU Medical Center Atherosclerosis and LDL-Apheresis Center which serves as her practice site and primary source for her practice based research.

-Clinical Assistant Professor Tiffany Shin earned a B.S. in Pharmaceutical Science and a Pharm.D. from the Ohio State University College of Pharmacy.
-She completed a PGY-1 residency in Pharmacy Practice at UC Health - University Hospital in Cincinnati, Ohio and a PGY-2 residency in Ambulatory Care with an emphasis in academia at the Ohio State University College of Pharmacy in Columbus, Ohio.
+Clinical Assistant Professor Tiffany Shin earned a B.S. in Pharmaceutical Science (2008) and a Doctor of Pharmacy degree (2010) from the Ohio State University College of Pharmacy.
+She went on to complete a PGY-1 residency in Pharmacy Practice at UC Health - University Hospital in Cincinnati, Ohio and a PGY-2 residency in Ambulatory Care with an emphasis in Academia at the Ohio State University College of Pharmacy in Columbus, Ohio.
+Dr. Shin served as a clinical assistant professor at the Ohio State University College of Pharmacy for 1 year prior to joining the KU faculty in 2013.

 Clinical Associate Professor Sarah Shrader graduated with Doctor of Pharmacy from KU in 2003.
 She completed PGY1 Pharmacy Practice Residency at the Medical University of South Carolina (MUSC) and PGY2 in Family Medicine at the Medical University of South Carolina.